AI in BI

 - IBM released Explorations with Cognos Analytics 11.1 in September of 2018.
 This feature has continued to improve with each subsequent release.
 We tested with 11.1.4.

 While similar, these BI tools take different approaches to applying AI and uncovering insights.
 To compare them in a somewhat similar way, we’re going to start with the same data set: the Wide World Importers data set, a popular set of demo data provided by Microsoft.
-We previously used this same data set for our popular BI tool comparison webinar.
-The database is hosted as an Azure SQL database and we’re using the Data Warehouse (DW) version of the database.
+We previously used this same data set for our popular BI dashboarding comparison on-demand webinar.
+The database is hosted as an Azure SQL database and we’re using the data warehouse (DW) version of the database.

 We will focus on a subset of tables from this dataset that already have relationships established at the database level